oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/register_map_and_streaming_interfaces/README.md

 ## Examining the Reports

-Locate `report.html` in the `CSR_and_streaming_interfaces_report.prj/reports/` directory.
+Locate `report.html` in the `register_map_and_streaming_interfaces_report.prj/reports/` directory.
 Open the report in any of the following web browsers:  Chrome*, Firefox*, Edge*, or Internet Explorer*.

 Open the **Views** menu and select **System Viewer**.

-In the left-hand pane, select **CSRAgentControlIP** under the System hierarchy.
+In the left-hand pane, select **FunctorRegisterMapControlIP** or **LambdaRegisterMapControlIP** under the System hierarchy.

 In the main **System Viewer** pane, the kernel control interface and kernel argument interfaces are shown.
-They show that the `start`, `busy` and `done` kernel control interfaces are implemented in register map interfaces, the `arg_input` and `arg_output` kernel arguments are implemented in regiter map interfaces, and the `arg_n` kernel argument is implemented in streaming interface.
+They show that the `start`, `busy` and `done` kernel control interfaces are implemented in register map interfaces, the `arg_input` and `arg_output` kernel arguments are implemented in register map interfaces.
+The `arg_n` kernel argument is implemented in streaming interface in the **FunctorRegisterMapControlIP**, and in register map interface in the **LambdaRegisterMapControlIP**.

-Similarly, in the left-hand pane, select **StreamingControlIP** under the System hierarchy.
+Similarly, in the left-hand pane, select **StreamingControlIP** or **LambdaStreamingControlIP** under the System hierarchy.

 In the main **System Viewer** pane, the kernel control interface and kernel argument interfaces are shown.
 They show that the `start`, `done`, `ready_in` and `ready_out` kernel control interfaces are implemented in streaming interfaces, and the `arg_input`, `arg_output` and `arg_n` kernel arguments are all implemented in streaming interfaces.